Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

 \subsection{Galaxy Formation}

-The WFST shear catalog will be a key product for galaxy formation studies delivering information about the position, shape, photometric redshift of galaxies as well as calibrated biases as a function of resolution and signal-to-noise ratio.
+WFST shear catalog will be a key product for galaxy formation studies, delivering information about the position, shape, photometric redshift of galaxies and calibrated biases as a function of resolution and signal-to-noise ratio.
 Combined with preexisting and upcoming spectroscopic data available for the northern sky (e.g. SDSS, MUST and LAMOST2), it will significantly improve the accuracy of weak gravitational lensing measurements, placing more stringent constraints on theories of galaxy formation and cosmology.
 We elaborate science related to weak lensing analysis in three aspects, i.e. galaxy-halo connection, halo assembly effects and cluster detection.
-Two more important topics will also benefit from the WFST imaging surveys: the deep $u$-band imaging will potentially facilitate the construction of large samples of $u$-band drop-out galaxies and low surface brightness galaxies.\\
+Two more important topics will also benefit from the WFST imaging surveys: $u$-band imaging will potentially facilitate the construction of large samples of $u$-band dropout galaxies and low surface brightness galaxies.